paditya9/INST377-FundWise/readme.md

 4. Interactive Charts 📈 – Visualize NAV history and trends to make sense of fund performance.

-**FundWise** empowers Indian investors—especially those just starting out—to make data-driven decisions right at their fingertips.
+**FundWise** aims to shape and empowers Indian investors—especially those who are just starting out—to make data-driven decisions right at their fingertips.

-# Developers Manual
+# Developer's Manual

 To better understand the intial setup instructions, proper usage of API, and deployment steps, please refer [Developer Manual](docs/dev_manual.md)